SRCH2/srch2-ngn/documentation/docs/index.md

 			...

         } catch (JSONException oops) {
-            // We know there are no errors
+            // We know there are no errors.
         }
         return jsonRecordsToInsert;
+    }
 }
 ```

 The SDK accepts a *JSONObject* or a *JSONArray* of *JSONObject*s when